Atom-Developer/atom-proxy/README.md

 change collaborators page

-Remove everywhere it says TN and change it to Atom
+~~Remove everywhere it says TN and change it to Atom~~ Pretty sure I got most of them, lmk if i didn't